Mannjamin/Virtual-Janko-Piano/README.md

 ## Purpose of the Virtual Janko Keyboard
 The popularity of the generic keyboard design which has been in use for centuries, has quenched the curiousity of the bold to try new and interesting methods of producing musical art in the form of a keyboard.
 There are many different layouts of piano keyboard such as Lippens and the Isomorphic keyboards.

-In our current age with the advances of technology, there are many websites suited to allowing indiviuals the oppotunity to play virtual pianos.
+In our current age with the advances of technology, there are many websites suited to allowing indiviuals the opportunity to play virtual pianos.
 Most of which only utilise the generic layout.

 Generic Keyboard Layout for reference:
 ![generic keyboard layout](https://2012books.lardbucket.org/books/music-theory/section_07/df773c10acab9d35f0c294e0d6f1fe4a.jpg)